AmenAnthem/amenanthem.github.io/about.md

 # About

-AmenAnthem is a senior software engineer from Austria, Tyrol who enjoys speedrunning in his spare time.
+AmenAnthem is a senior software engineer from Austria, Tyrol, who enjoys speedrunning in his spare time.

 ## Contact